PaperMC/velocitypowered.com/docs/deployment/tuning.md

 title: Tuning Velocity
 ---

-Velocity comes with good performance out of the box, but there are ways to improve the performance further.
+Velocity comes with good performance out of the box.
+We go in deep, starting from smart algorithmic choices, making strategic usage of native libraries, all the way to the JVM level, optimizing the proxy so that the JVM will make better decisions when optimizing the code.

 ## Host your servers on x86-64 Linux